How to Crop and Straighten an Image in Photoshop

 Master Adobe Photoshop CC 2021 without any previous knowledge with this easy-to-follow course | By Cristian Doru BarinExplore Course

 But hey, we are not all professionals here!
 So, with all that said, there are still plenty of perfectly valid times where a bit of cropping makes an image stronger.
-Sometimes you can’t help or alter the scenery or angle or you have less than a minute to take the shot.
-These are exactly the times where cropping can be your friend which is why today we will learn how to crop in Photoshop using the useful cropping tool.
-This is just one of the many things that Photoshop can do.
-If you want to get a complete understanding of Photoshop, then you will definitely need to check out this extensive Photoshop training course for beginners.
-The videos are easy to follow.
+Sometimes you can’t help but alter the scenery or angle when you have less than a minute to take the shot.
+Or maybe that perfect photo is just a bit crooked and needs to be straightened.
+Case in point: human error occurs, and Photoshop is here to save you.

-Basic computer skills
+- Basic computer skills

-A Windows or Mac computer
+- A Windows or Mac computer

-A copy of Photoshop or…
+- A copy of Photoshop or…

-How to Crop in Photoshop
+How to crop a photo in Photoshop

 Step 1: Open your picture in Photoshop.

-Step 2: Click on the cropping tool.
+Step 2: Click on the cropping tool

 Some more easy Photoshop shortcuts include: